 Phumelela aims to maintain the highest ethical standards and ensures that our business practices are conducted in a manner which is honest and fair and that they are, in all reasonable circumstances, above reproach.
-The Code was reviewed and adopted by the Board.
-The Board and all employees are required to sign Phumelela’s Code of Ethics.
-All employees are encouraged to comply with both the written word and the spirit of the Code.
+All employees including directors are encouraged to comply with both the written word and the spirit of the Code.

 The Phumelela Code of Ethics sets out Phumelela’s policies regarding:

 • fair dealing and integrity in the conduct of its business;